plotly/plotly.js/CONTRIBUTING.md

 Thanks for your interest in contributing to Plotly.js!
 We are actively looking for diverse contributors, with diverse background and skills.

+This document outlines the general way that changes get made to this library and by whom, and then provides specific technical information about how to set up a development environment for doing development and running tests.

 ## Code of Conduct

 Please check out our [Code of Conduct](code_of_conduct.md).
 Don't tl:dr; it